hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - Is it possible for a user to select and delete all bank accounts in the bank integrations simultaneously?
 - How should an expense account with a bank integration be deleted?
 What steps should be followed?

-# T11.
+# T12.
 Viewing expenses

-1. Verify that recent expense records are visible on the Main page. /Question below/
+1. Verify that it's possible to go to the Expenses page by clicking on the account.
-1. Verify that an expense record can be added by clicking the Add Expense button on the Main Page.
+2. Verify that it's possible to go to the Expenses page by clicking the Expenses page on the menu. /Not included in requirements/
-1. Verify that there amount, category (?), subcategory, note and date&time for each expense on the Expenses page. /Question below/
+3. Verify that there amount, category (?), subcategory, note and date&time for each expense on the Expenses page. /Question below/
-1. Verify that all expenses for the current month are displayed on the Expenses page.
+4. Verify that all expenses for the current month are displayed on the Expenses page.
-1. Verify that Month and Year options are available to select previous periods of expenses on the Expenses page.
+5. Verify that Month and Year (?) options are available to select previous periods of expenses on the Expenses page. /Question below/
-1. Verify that it is not possible to select future periods of expenses.
+6. Verify that it is not possible to select future periods of expenses.
-1. Verify that it is possible to edit an expense record by clicking Edit.
+7. Verify that it is possible to edit an expense record by clicking Edit.
-1. Verify that it is possible to delete an expense record by clicking Delete.
+8. Verify that it is possible to delete an expense record by clicking Delete.
-1. Verify that it is possible to delete all expense records.
+9. Verify that it is possible to delete all expense records.

 Notes:

-- How many expense records are displayed on the Main page?
+- Are expense recordes displayed on the Main page?
+How many expense records are displayed on the Main page?
 Is there a limit or pagination?
-- Where are the options to edit and delete expense records located?
-How are they visually represented?
-What fields can be edited?
-- Is there a dedicated option to add an expense record on the Expenses page?
 - How does a user navigate to an account's Expenses page?
 Is it by clicking on the account card?
 - Is the Expenses page accessible from the application menu?
 - Are the category details shown for expenses on the Expenses page?
 - Are users able to switch to previous years on the Expenses page to view expenses for specific months in previous years?

-# T12.
+# T13.
 Viewing a pie chart of expenses by categories for a month

 1. Verify that the Report page opens when clicking on "Report" in the menu.
 1. Verify that the pie chart on the Report page displays expenses by categories for the default account for the current month.